Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Methodology

 with the strain-rate tensor

 $\nu$ is the kinematic viscosity which is constant in this work; while $\nu_{\rm sgs}$ is the eddy viscosity which is a field evolving with time and space.
-In this model, the turbulent kinetic energy (TKE) is transported from resolved to unresolved vortices by diffusing the momentum in the same mechanism as the molecular viscosity does.
-The modeling of $\nu_{\rm sgs}$ is further discussed in Section \ref{sec:sgs_model}.
+The modelling of $\nu_{\rm sgs}$ is further discussed in Section \ref{sec:sgs_model}.